JupiterOne/sdk/template/README.md

 #### Loading credentials

 Create a `.env` file at the root of this project and add environment variables to match what is in `src/instanceConfigFields.json`.
-The `.env` file is is ignored by git, so you won't have to worry about accidentally pushing credentials.
+The `.env` file is ignored by git, so you won't have to worry about accidentally pushing credentials.

 Given this example configuration: